Towards Mitigating Modality Bias in Vision-Language Models for Temporal Action Localization: ActionVLM

 \subsection{Language Advantage}

-We introduce Language Advantage (LA), denoted as $A_{lang}$, to guide the VLM in dynamically adjusting the language modality weight for each frame.
-Conceptually, LA functions as a lightweight estimate of information gain: when language helps disambiguate visual patterns, its advantage increases; when language introduces noise or redundancy, the advantage becomes small or negative, prompting the model to rely more on visual evidence.

-Specifically for TAL, we formulate LA as: $A_{lang}=\mathcal{L}_{v}-\mathcal{L}_{vl}$, where $\mathcal{L}_{v}$ is the task loss computed on the vision-only branch, and $\mathcal{L}_{vl}$ the loss when language is also incorporated.
-A positive $A_{lang}$ indicates that language improves the prediction, while negative values imply redundancy or harmful bias of language modality.
+Language can benefit TAL by providing high-level semantics difficult to infer from visual evidence alone.
+However, because TAL is fundamentally a vision-centric task, language can also become a shortcut: the model may reduce the training objective by exploiting frequent textual patterns rather than grounding its prediction in the video content.
+As a result, the multimodal loss alone is not a reliable signal of whether language is truly helpful.

+To make this distinction explicit, we compare the task loss of a vision-only branch, denoted as $\mathcal{L}_{v}$, with that of the corresponding vision-language branch, denoted as $\mathcal{L}_{vl}$.
+Here, $\mathcal{L}_{v}$ reflects how well the task can be solved from visual evidence alone, while $\mathcal{L}_{vl}$ measures the loss after language is incorporated.
+Based on this comparison, we define Language Advantage (LA) as $A_{lang}=\mathcal{L}_{v}-\mathcal{L}_{vl}$.

+This quantity measures the utility of language relative to vision.
+When language provides complementary semantics and improves prediction beyond the visual baseline, we have $\mathcal{L}_{vl} < \mathcal{L}_{v}$ and thus $A_{lang} > 0$.
+When language introduces misleading priors or overrides visual evidence, $\mathcal{L}_{vl}$ can even exceed $\mathcal{L}_{v}$, yielding a small or negative $A_{lang}$ and indicating harmful modality bias.

+This definition also explains why directly optimizing the multimodal branch can be problematic.
+In conventional VLMs, the model is trained only through $\mathcal{L}_{vl}$, so any shortcut-induced loss reduction would create a positive feedback loop that further increases reliance on language.
+In contrast, LA uses the vision-only branch as a stable reference, allowing us to determine whether language is providing genuine complementary information or merely acting as a shortcut.

-\textbf{Alternating-Epoch Estimation.} A naïve implementation would require an additional vision-only branch to compute $\mathcal{L}_{v}$.
+\textbf{Alternating-Epoch Estimation.} A naive implementation would require an additional vision-only branch to compute $\mathcal{L}_{v}$ at every iteration.
 To avoid this overhead, we adopt a lightweight alternating-epoch estimation inspired by reinforcement learning \cite{schulman2015high}.
-Training alternates between vision-only and vision–language epochs.
+Training alternates between vision-only and vision-language epochs.
 Vision-only epochs compute class-wise average losses $\bar{\mathcal{L}}_v^{(c)}$, which then serve as a stable proxy for $\mathcal{L}_v$ during vision-language epochs.
 The language advantage for the $l^{\text{th}}$ frame is thus estimated as

 where $L$ is the number of frames, and $c$ the ground-truth action category of that frame.